 Many are already embracing the idea of a virtual restaurant or ghost kitchen after seeing their sales plummeted.
 So what are virtual kitchens?
 They deliver meals but don’t have an address.
 Virtual Restaurants depend on apps like GrubHub for delivering the food.
 If you thought about having a select menu place online only, try a virtual restaurant.
 Virtual kitchens are on the rise according to one source.

-In the age of the pandemic, many people worry about the safety of a restaurant.
+In the age of the pandemic, many people worry about the safety of a Setting up a Bistro.
 You can help them get over their fears by adding safety protocols, including having all employees wear masks and gloves.
 Design your business area with social distance in mind.
 Have tables placed six feet apart?
 Ask customers for suggestions on how to improve.

 Increase your chances of establishing customer loyalty by providing excellent customer service.
 Keep your customers happy with delivering food on time, inform them of any changes in supplies.